ahadsyed2/CSC190-191-RUNTIME-TERRORS-MASTER/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+No License is currently available.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>